 Esperanza from Esperanza Rising

 Esperanza faces adversity with full-on grit.
-Her story includes experiences with national turmoil and immigration, but she’s ready with her grandmother’s wisdom and her sheer determination to survive.
+Her story includes experiences with national turmoil and immigration, but she’s prepared to overcome any obstacle with her grandmother’s wisdom and sheer determination to survive.